-Expected inflation evolves according to (49).
-Since leading up the fiscal limit monetary policy is active, with $\alpha > 1/\beta$ , there is no tendency for expected inflation to be anchored on the inflation target.
-Figure 3 plots the inflation rate from the fixed-regime model in section 3.2-dashed line-and from the present model-solid line-along with expected inflation from the present model-dotted dashed line.
-Inflation in the fixed regime fluctuates around $\pi^$ and, of course, with the pegged nominal interest rate, expected inflation is anchored on target.
-But in the period leading up to the fiscal limit, the price level is being determined primarily by fluctuations in the real value of debt, which as figure 2 shows, deviates wildly from $b^$ .
+Expected inflation evolves according to (50).
+Since leading up the fiscal limit monetary policy is active, with $\alpha > 1/\beta$, there is no tendency for expected inflation to be anchored on the inflation target.
+Figure 3 plots the inflation rate from the fixed-regime model in section 2.2-dashed line-and from the present model-solid line-along with expected inflation from the present model-dotted dashed line.
+Inflation in the fixed regime fluctuates around π^ and, of course, with the pegged nominal interest rate, expected inflation is anchored on target.
+But in the period leading up to the fiscal limit, the price level is being determined primarily by fluctuations in the real value of debt, which as figure 2 shows, deviates wildly from b^ .
 Expected inflation in that period, though not independent of the inflation target, is certainly not anchored by the target.
 Instead, under active monetary policy, the deviation of expected inflation from target grows with the deviation of actual inflation from target in the previous period.
-The figure shows how equation (49) makes expected inflation.
+The figure shows how equation (50) makes expected inflation follow actual inflation, with active monetary policy amplifying movements in expected inflation.